|Lodging | Horse Racing | Online Tack Stores | Equestrian Library | Money Store | American Horse Show Venues | Farm Animals|

 The most important function of horse ownership is taking proper care of your horse or horses.
 While each equestrian wants to improve their own horsemanship, the proper care of the horses is job one.
 Horses are entirely dependent on their owners and can only perform well while being kept in a favorable environment and receiving the appropriate diet, vaccinations, and hoof care.

-We are seeing more frequent and more severe natural disasters such as wild fires, flooding, hurricanes, and tornados, all of which threaten our own well being and that of our horses.
+We are seeing more frequent and more severe natural disasters such as wild fires, draught, flooding, hurricanes, and tornados, all of which threaten our own well being and that of our horses.
 While not every natural disaster is foreseeable, there is planning that can be done to protect ourselves and our animals.
 For example, having an evacuation plan to move our animals out of harms way.
 This may include access to a horse trailer and determining a safe place to temporarily house your animals.

 It also means planning on feed, hay, and water for humans and animals whether staying at home or traveling.
 The more you plan ahead the more likely you will be able to care for your animals during and after a disaster.